itp382-20223/itp382-20223.github.io/lab01.md

 There is no "Sprites" folder.
 Instead, look in the "Resources" folder.
 In there, you will find the "Resources/PlayingCards" subfolder.
 ![Cards](images/lab01/assets02_resources.jpg "Cards")

+{: .note}
+Since there are over 50 images in this folder, it's much easier to load these images using code.
+If we want to load an asset, we should put it into the Resources folder.
+We can **only** load files from a "Resources" or "StreamingAssets" folder.

 ## Do The Thing
 [![Zhu Li!
 Do the Thing!](https://www.deviantart.com/katherinaxc/art/Zhu-Li-do-the-thing-506917645)](http://www.nick.com.au/legend-of-korra/videos/digital-short-legend-of-korra-compilation-zhu-li/)